-CRIJ 2314 Contemporary Issues in Criminal Justice
+- CRIJ 2314 Contemporary Issues in Criminal Justice

-Comparative Criminal Justice
+- CRIJ 3315 Comparative Criminal Justice

-CRIJ 3316 Blacks in Criminal Justice
+- CRIJ 3316 Blacks in Criminal Justice

-CRIJ 3317 Special Topics
+- CRIJ 3317 Special Topics

-CRIJ 4317 Crime Prevention
+- CRIJ 4317 Crime Prevention

-CRIJ 4318 Probation and Parole
+- CRIJ 4318 Probation and Parole

-In addition to the above major elective courses, a student (as appears in the listing above) can also fulfill the elective major requirements with special topics courses when offered.
-Historically, special topics courses have included: Human Trafficking, Immigration and Crime, Gangs, Homeland Security.
+In addition to the above major elective courses, a student can also fulfill the elective major requirements with special topics courses when offered e.g., Human Trafficking, Immigration and Crime, Gangs, Homeland Security.
 Further, a student may elect to take a second internship to fulfil the 6-hours for Criminal Justice elective.